KOrfanakis/Web_Scraping_With_Python/README.md

 ```
 Note that the code is formatted such that the indentation level of text increases once for each level of nesting.

 Every HTML file must have one grand/root element called \<html>.
 This element contains all other elements of the document.
-It is necessary that <html> always has two child elements:
+It is necessary that `<html>` always has two child elements:

 - The \<head> element: a container for metadata, i.e. information about an HTML page that is not displayed on the web page itself.
-- The \<body> element: it represents the main content of an HTML document displayed on the browser.
+- The \<body> element: represents the main content of an HTML document displayed on the browser.

 ```
 <html>